Let’s visit the Russian Orthodox Church in Israel, also known as the Church of Saint Peter and Saint Tabitha in Jaffa or Tabitha`s Tomb.

 Tabitha’s Burial Cave

-if you continue north to the entrance then you’ll see a trail on the left side.
-At the end of that trail you can find the burial cave:
+If you continue north to the gate, you will see a trail on the left side.
+At the end of that trail, you can find the burial cave.

 Inside the cave:

-The towers of Russian Orthodox Church in Abu Kabir:
+The towers of the Russian Orthodox Church in Abu Kabir:

-And the last look of the church with the gardens:
+And the last look at the church with the gardens:

-This is a small hidden gem in Tel-Aviv.
-And it took me more that 20 years of living in Israel till I’ve visited the Russian Orthodox Church in Abu Kabir.
+It is a small hidden gem in Tel Aviv.
+And it took me more than 20 years of living in Israel till I visited the Russian Orthodox Church in Tel Aviv.
 Moreover, the new parks around it add another reason for visiting.

 Have you ever been to the Russian Orthodox Church in Tel Aviv?
 Tell us about your experience in the comments below.